QualiSystems/devguide_source/_reference/9.3.0/quali-shell-framework-python-3.md

 ## Flows<a name="Flows"></a>

 A flow is an organized sequence of Command Actions.
 Each flow has interfaces, which contain commands that are triggered by the resource driver.
-All the base flows are located in the [cloudshell-networking-devices](https://github.com/QualiSystems/cloudshell-networking-devices/blob/dev/cloudshell/devices/flows/action_flows.py) python package.
+All the base flows are located in the [cloudshell-shell-flows](https://github.com/QualiSystems/cloudshell-shell-flows/tree/dev/cloudshell/shell/flows) python package.
 They are based on the *BaseFlow* interface, which is also located in the package.

 This is an abstract class that includes generic implementations for preparing and validating the required parameters.
 For example, when running the Save command in CloudShell Portal, the flow must validate the folder path provided by the sandbox end-user.

 The necessary interfaces are already implemented in the base flows.

-Overall, we have six flows, all base classes and their interfaces are located in [cloudshell-networking-devices](https://github.com/QualiSystems/cloudshell-networking-devices/tree/dev/cloudshell/devices/runners):

-**Note:** All flows except for the Autoload flow require the cli-handler parameter to be passed to the flow while it is being initialized.
-For example, see  [this](https://github.com/QualiSystems/Cisco-IOS-Shell/blob/5.0.2/src/cisco_ios_resource_driver.py#L86-L87).

-* **[Connectivity Flow](https://github.com/QualiSystems/cloudshell-networking-devices/blob/dev/cloudshell/devices/runners/connectivity_runner.py)** – Uses multithread logic to speed up the VLAN configuration on the device, especially when the resource needs to undergo a huge request that involves multiple, concurrently run actions.
+* **[Connectivity Flow](https://github.com/QualiSystems/cloudshell-shell-flows/blob/dev/cloudshell/shell/flows/connectivity/basic_flow.py)** – Uses multithread logic to speed up the VLAN configuration on the device, especially when the resource needs to undergo a huge request that involves multiple, concurrently run actions.
 To initialize this flow, you have to provide the *logger* and *cli_handler* objects (described in [Key Entities](#KeyEntities)).
 Use the `apply_connectivity_changes` method to start.
 The following methods must be implemented:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;• *_add_vlan_flow*

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;• *_remove_vlan_flow*

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For reference, see this [example](https://github.com/QualiSystems/cloudshell-networking-cisco/blob/5.2.16/cloudshell/networking/cisco/runners/cisco_connectivity_runner.py).
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For reference, see this [example](https://github.com/QualiSystems/cloudshell-networking-cisco/blob/dev/cloudshell/networking/cisco/flows/cisco_connectivity_flow.py).

-* **[Configuration Flow](https://github.com/QualiSystems/cloudshell-networking-devices/blob/dev/cloudshell/devices/runners/configuration_runner.py)** – Prepares and validates the provided path for the `save`, `restore`, `orchestration save` and `orchestration restore` commands.
+* **[Configuration Flow](https://github.com/QualiSystems/cloudshell-shell-flows/blob/dev/cloudshell/shell/flows/configuration/basic_flow.py)** – Prepares and validates the provided path for the `save`, `restore`, `orchestration save` and `orchestration restore` commands.
 To initialize this flow, you have to pass the *logger*, *resource_config*, *cli_handler* and *api* objects (described in [Key Entities](#KeyEntities)).
 The following methods must be implemented:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;• *_save_flow*